sebastianrachfal/trace_asset/README.md

 ## Description

 The project contains a UI for a tracing application.
+The main graph is created dynamically based on data retrieved from the server.
 It's available to browse at [trace.sebastianrachfal.now.sh](https://trace.sebastianrachfal.now.sh).

 ## Available Scripts